jcmcnch/MGPrimerEval/README.md

 Just want to run the pipeline?
 [Jump to usage instructions.](https://github.com/jcmcnch/MGPrimerEval#running-the-pipeline-with-your-own-data)

 ## Preamble
 Accurate design of oligonucleotide primers for small subunit ribosomal RNA (SSU rRNA) polymerase chain reaction (PCR) amplicon sequencing (or indeed any PCR-based analysis) determines how quantitiative the resulting data is.
 So far, primers have been mainly designed based on comprehensive and highly-curated reference databases such as SILVA.
 This has provided important insights into theoretical primer performance and corrected many flaws, but may be subject to human error/oversight.
 This pipeline is an attempt to provide an automated, less biased way of evaluating primer performance based on meta-'omics datasets from the environment of interest.
-It does so with three main modules\*:
+It does so with three main modules:

-* *Compute workflow*: Calculate, from raw (unassembled) metagenome/transcriptome reads, the proportion of reads that perfectly match your primer(s) of interest.
+* *Compute* workflow: Calculate, from raw (unassembled) metagenome/transcriptome reads, the proportion of reads that perfectly match your primer(s) of interest.
-* *Classify workflow*: Using output from the *Compute workflow*, determine which taxa are matched, and which taxa are mismatched.
+* *Classify* workflow: Using output from the *Compute* workflow, determine which taxa are matched, and which taxa are mismatched.
 Provide information on primer variants for specific groupings that can allow an investigator to correct biases as appropriate.
-* *Compare workflow*: Using output from the *Compute workflow*, compare relative abundances of amplicon sequence variants with those from the *same region* of the 16S/18S molecule.
+* *Compare* workflow: Using output from the *Compute* workflow, compare relative abundances of amplicon sequence variants with those from the *same region* of the 16S/18S molecule.
 This allows an "apples to apples" comparison between amplicon/metagenomic methods, and can show how well the two methods correspond with one another.

-\* NB: Modules are separated for the sake of clarity, not necessity.

 We have described the results of this analysis already for oceanic ecosystems (see preprint [here](https://www.biorxiv.org/content/10.1101/2020.11.09.375543v1)), but we should note that *our pipeline is agnostic to primer/dataset* and thus could be used on any meta-'omics dataset.
 We hope the instructions below are enough to get you started.
 If there are any bugs, or questions, please open a github issue above and we'll do our best to help.